Nonac/PIMS/Report/System_design/README.md

 The format of the json file has changed many times throughout the design process.
 According to the different requirements of the system and the different design of the system, the format of json should also be constantly designed.
+#### "barrier_type"

-In the "data_type": "m5_transmit" json file, according to the initial assumption, we only have "barrier_id" in "barrier_info" to indicate which pole.
-The previous idea was to control the entry and exit of the car with a single rod, which is the same rod.
+In the "data_type": "m5_transmit" json file, according to the initial assumption, we only have "barrier_id" in "barrier_info" to identify the barrier.
+The previous idea was to have the entrance and exit sharing the only barrier (the only M5Stack).

 ```
 {